Is Temple Bar a Tourist Trap? Enjoying Dublin’s Cultural Quarter Like a Local

 Temple Bar is also home to one of Ireland’s most dynamic arts organisations: the Irish Film Institute.
 Showing indie, critically acclaimed movies and old classics in a vintage decor, the IFI is one of my favourite cinemas in Dublin.
 It also has a cafe if you ever need to treat yourself before your movie starts.
 A great place to chill out after a long day out and about in the city.

 Its striking blue facade cannot be ignored.
-On Essex Street East stands a very modern building, home of one of Ireland’s leading multidisciplinary arts centre: the Project Arts Centre.
+On Essex Street East stands a very modern building, home of one of Ireland’s leading multidisciplinary arts centres: the Project Arts Centre.
 The centre is the venue for various festivals including Dublin Dance Festival, Dublin Theatre Festival and Dublin Fringe Festival.
 The Project Arts Centre is at the forefront of creative innovation.
 Its calendar is worth checking out if you want to be surprised and inspired.